Shaun-Finnegan/Shaun-Finnegan-portfolio-Milestone-Project-1/README.md

       ### Hubspot
       The [Hubspot](https://blog.hubspot.com/website/css-fade-in) article also proved invaluable to the project as this built on the idea of using the keyframes ruleset and the animation property to allow text to fade in within a designated timeframes once a particluar page had loaded.

-      All other code within this project was created by myself, based on my lesarning whilst studying the Level 5 Diploma in Web Application Development with The Code Institute.
+      All other code within this project was created by myself, based on my learning whilst studying the Level 5 Diploma in Web Application Development with The Code Institute.